phillp01/Aspens/README.md

 A database called 'Aspens' will need to be created and the .sql script can then be applied to create the required schema.
 Once this is done the relevant credentials need to be added to the dbConnect.php file.

+A working version of this can bee seen at : **http://www.paulphillips.co.uk/aspens**

 # Aspens